 - Orion – Orion was a giant huntsman whom Zeus placed among the stars as the constellation of Orion.

 - Nyx – The Greek goddess of night, Nyx is a shadowy figure with greek beauty.

 - Xena – As in the warrior princess.

-Last but not least, let’s take a look at real-life people known for their hunting and shooting prowess.
-These could make cool hunting dog names!
+Moving on, let’s take a look at real-life people known for their hunting and prowess in accuracy.
+They could make cool hunting dog names!

-- Daniel Boone – Daniel Boone is another American pioneer known for his hunting skills.
+- Boone – Daniel Boone is another American pioneer known for his hunting skills.

-- Jesse James – This famous outlaw knew his way around a gun.
+- Jesse – Jesse James his famous outlaw knew his way around a gun.

 Fishing Dog Names

 If you’re a fan of fishing as well as hunting you may find these fishing dog names make an excellent choice.

 Many hunters also enjoy the sport of fishing.
 After all, both provide lots of time in nature and the thrill of catching an animal.